MindTheGap-ERC/CarboKitten.jl/docs/src/active-layer-transport.md

 </details>
 ```

 Our input structure facilitates a single facies, specifying an initial bedrock elevation, sediment layer and a function for a location dependent constant production rate.
-The transport is parametrized by a disintegration rate and a diffusion coefficient.
+The transport is parametrized by a disintegration rate and a transport coefficient.

 ``` {.julia #example-active-layer}
 @kwdef struct Input